FuChunjin/DComboNet/README.md

 ## Package installation

-` DComboNet` has been upload in Github and can be install as follow:
+` DComboNet` has been upload in Github and can be install in R as follow:

 ```{r, eval=FALSE}
   install.packages("devtools")